Rishikesh0523/IOE-CGPA-Calculator/README.md

 The CGPA Calculator is a Python-based application designed to help students calculate their Cumulative Grade Point Average (CGPA) based on their semester marks.
 This tool provides a user-friendly interface where students can input their marks and credits for different subjects across multiple semesters.
 It allows calculation up to a specified semester and displays results in a tabular format.

+*Note: The Credit hours may be incorrect, otherwise the code logic is fine, you can change the credit hours in semesters.json*

 ## Features

 - **Dynamic Semester Selection**: Choose the number of semesters for which you want to calculate the CGPA.